sergiokopplin/indigo/about.md

 ## Personal

 I live with my wife, Amanda, and our two children in the San Antonio, Texas area.
-We've got two dogs who are are often more work to maintain than the kids.
-Love 'em, though.
+We've also got two dogs who are are often more work to maintain than the kids.
+Wouldn't have it any other way, though!
+In my spare time I like to restore broken things, and have spent too much time recently waxing nostalgic for old Macintosh computers and outdated networking technologies.

 ## Professional